 Making the Time to Centralize Your Competitive Database

-You’ll likely find that “spring cleaning” is a great way to re-evaluate your current approach and thinking, since you’ll be seeing how you work with a fresh set of eyes.
+- You’ll likely find that “spring cleaning” is a great way to re-evaluate your current approach and thinking, since you’ll be seeing how you work with a fresh set of eyes.

-You’ll probably rediscover pieces of the puzzle that have slipped from the forefront of your mind.
+- You’ll probably rediscover pieces of the puzzle that have slipped from the forefront of your mind.

-You may surface some information that has become an unquestioned assumption long ago has become less important or even irrelevant.
+- You may surface some information that has become an unquestioned assumption long ago has become less important or even irrelevant.

-You will be forced to reconsider your methodology, which can then reinvigorate how you tackle (and enjoy!) your day-to-day work.
+- You will be forced to reconsider your methodology, which can then reinvigorate how you tackle (and enjoy!) your day-to-day work.

-If you start to lose steam in the process, take a moment to imagine your destination: where you’ll have a more holistic understanding of your market and the ability to create higher order analysis more quickly.
+If you start to lose steam in the process, take a moment to imagine your destination: where you’ll have a more holistic understanding of your market and the ability to create higher-order analysis more quickly.

-How to Structure Your Competitive Database
+What to Include in Your Competitive Database

 A basic competitive database will include:

-Product: Products, Pricing, Features, Claims
+- Product: Products, Pricing, Features, and Claims

-Marketing: Messaging, Boilerplate, Websites, Events
+- Marketing: Messaging, Boilerplate, Websites, and Events

 Each of these areas has some embedded use cases across your organization.
-For instance, providing the basic snapshot of competitors from the business overview section has a broad educational utility.
-The combination of the competitive tier with direct/indirect assignments allows for an easily digestible matrix of your overall competitive space across teams and for new hires.
+For instance, providing a basic snapshot of competitors from the business overview section has a broad educational utility.
+The combination of the competitive tier with direct/indirect assignments allows for an easily digestible matrix of your overall competitive space across teams and new hires.

 From there, you can flesh out additional areas that you either track today or would like to start tracking in a more organized fashion.
 Ideally, these would grow out of your primary audiences, your existing business and go-to-market strategy, and the structure of your team and organization.
 You might also find value in creating fields to feed standard competitive analysis deliverables like battlecards and competitive profiles that you produce so that you can update once and copy/paste into those assets.